 Interested in this role?

-Langford Vets, University of Bristol is seeking to recruit a Resident in veterinary anaesthesia to work within our team offering referral anaesthesia services and undergraduate teaching.
+As a resident, you will work as part of the Anaesthesia department, gaining hands-on experience and training in all aspects of anaesthesia care.
+You’ll be joining a dynamic and supportive team of experts, including six Senior Anaesthetists, three other residents, five anaesthesia nurses and a broad range of other specialists across our hospital.
 You will be based primarily in the Small Animal Referral Hospital with some time spent in the Translational Biomedical Research Centre, Large Animal Practice, and Bristol Zoo.
-Visits and externships to equine hospitals with whom we have reciprocal agreements are scheduled to meet the requirements of the training programme.
+Visits and externships to equine hospitals with whom we have reciprocal agreements are scheduled to meet the requirements of the ECVAA training programme.

-The position would suit a Veterinary Surgeon wanting to pursue a specialist career, who has spent a minimum of 2 years in practice including a rotating internship.
-Annual leave entitlement is 33 days (includes bank holidays) and approximately 20% of time will be devoted to scholarly activity on a rota, including 10 days a year available for CPD.
-The position is tenable for 36 months and starts in October 2025 attracting a salary of £36,000.
+This position is ideal for a Veterinary Surgeon wanting to pursue a specialist career, who has spent a minimum of 2 years in practice including a rotating internship.
+The positions are tenable for 36 months

 Benefits and wellbeing